Pawventures

 Why Austin Is a Top Dog-Friendly City

 The numbers tell part of the story.
 Austin has over 300 restaurants with dog-friendly patios.
 The city operates 12 designated off-leash areas covering over 100 acres.
-Barton Springs, one of the most famous swimming holes in Texas, has a dog-adjacent pool.
-The 7-mile Ann and Roy Butler Hike and Bike Trail encircles Lady Bird Lake and is arguably the most popular dog walk in Texas.
+The 10-mile Ann and Roy Butler Hike and Bike Trail encircles Lady Bird Lake and is arguably the most popular dog walk in Texas.

 But the real reason Austin works so well for dogs is cultural.
 Austinites spend their lives outdoors.
 Morning coffee is on the patio.
 Lunch is at a food truck with picnic tables.
 Happy hour is at a brewery.
 Weekends are at the greenbelt or the lake.
 Dogs fit naturally into all of it.